Deliver From Japan

 It is often used in the following products:

-▶ Outdoor wear Rain jackets Hiking pants Snowboard wear (→ Resistant to rain, snow, mud, and other natural elements)
+▶ Outdoor wear Rain jackets Hiking pants Snowboarding wear (→ Resistant to natural elements such as rain, snow, and mud)

-▶ Sportswear Running jackets Training wear (→ Resistant to sweat and dirt, can withstand washing)
+▶ Sportswear Running Jacket Training Wear (→ Sweat and stain resistant, can withstand washing)

 ▶ Interior goods Carpets Sofa upholstery Curtains (→ Prevents spills and stains)

-🌍 But why are PFAS an issue now?
+🌍 But why is PFAS an issue now?

 While useful, PFAS are known as "forever chemicals" because they tend to persist in the environment and are difficult to break down.

-These substances pose a risk of accumulating in the bodies of humans and animals, and there are currently efforts around the world to restrict their use and switch to alternatives.
+These substances pose a risk of accumulating in the bodies of humans and animals, and there are currently efforts worldwide to restrict their use and switch to alternatives.

 🌱 Features of PFAS-free textile

-This textile does not use PFAS and has water-repellent and stain-resistant properties while minimizing the impact on the environment and human body.
+This textile is PFAS-free and has water-repellent and stain-resistant properties while minimizing its impact on the environment and human body.

-Recently, with growing awareness of sustainability, manufacturers have been actively developing and introducing these technologies.
+Recently, with the rise in awareness of sustainability, manufacturers have been actively developing and introducing these technologies.

-✅ We use ingredients that are considered to be highly safe and have low health risks, and comply with regulations in Europe (REACH) and the United States (EPA).
+✅ Made with ingredients that are considered to be highly safe and have low health risks, and comply with regulations in Europe (REACH) and the US (EPA).

-✅ Water repellency is somewhat weakCompared to conventional PFAS textile(especially C8 treatment), water and oil repellency may be slightly inferior, but it performs sufficiently depending on the application.
+✅ Water repellency is somewhat weakCompared to conventional PFAS textile(especially C8 treated), water and oil repellency may be slightly inferior, but it still performs well depending on the application.

 🧵 Commonly used alternative technologies and materials

-🌿 Silicone-based processing Silicone oil is used to give water repellency.
-It is highly safe and has little impact on the human body and the environment.
+🌿 Silicone-based processing: Silicone oil is used to impart water repellency.
+It is highly safe and has minimal impact on the human body and the environment.
 It also has a soft texture.

-🌿 Made with natural ingredients such as wax, vegetable oil-based beeswax, and castor oil.
-Also used by eco-friendly outdoor brands.
+🌿 Made with natural ingredients like wax and vegetable oils, beeswax and castor oil.
+Often used by eco-conscious outdoor brands.

 Water-repellent jackets and bags for sustainable fashion